Foot-and-mouth disease: Taiwan (1997)

 Pork export from Taiwan during 1995 to 1998 shows the devastating drop.

 Taiwan had previous epidemics of FMD in 1913–14 and 1924–29, but had since been spared, and considered itself free of FMD as late as in the 1990s.
-On the 19th of March 1997, a sow at a farm in Hsinchu, Taiwan, was diagnosed with a strain of FMD that only infects swine.
+On 19 March 1997, a sow at a farm in Hsinchu, Taiwan, was diagnosed with a strain of FMD that only infects swine.
 Mortality was high, nearing 100% in the infected herd.
 The cause of the epidemic was not determined, but the farm was near a port city known for its pig-smuggling industry and illegal slaughterhouses.
 Smuggled swine or contaminated meat are thus likely sources of the disease.

 The disease spread rapidly among swine herds in Taiwan, with 200–300 new farms being infected daily.
 Causes for this include the high swine density in the area, with up to 6,500 hogs per square mile, feeding of pigs with untreated garbage, and the farms' proximity to slaughterhouses.
 Other systemic issues, such as lack of laboratory facilities, slow response, and initial lack of a vaccination program, contributed.

 A complicating factor is the endemic spread of swine vesicular disease (SVD) in Taiwan.
 The symptoms are indistinguishable from FMD, which may have led to previous misdiagnosing of FMD as SVD.
 Laboratory analysis was seldom used for diagnosis, and FMD may thus have gone unnoticed for some time.

 The swine depopulation was a massive undertaking, with the military contributing substantial manpower.
 At peak capacity, 200,000 hogs per day were disposed of, mainly by electrocution.
 Carcasses were disposed of by burning and burial, but burning was avoided in water resource-protection areas.
 In April, industrial incinerators were running around the clock to dispose of the carcasses.

 Initially, 40,000 combined vaccine doses for the strains O-1, A-24, and Asia-1 were available and administered to zoo animals and valuable breeding hogs.
 At the end of March, half a million new doses for O-1 and Asia-1 were made available.
-On the May 3rd, 13 million doses of O-1 vaccine arrived, and both the March and May shipments were distributed free of charge.
+On 3 May 13 million doses of O-1 vaccine arrived, and both the March and May shipments were distributed free of charge.
 With a danger of vaccination crews spreading the disease, only trained farmers were allowed to administer the vaccine under veterinary supervision.